Festivals & Events

 See ancient Japan's gods, myths and legends come alive

-In late November every year in Kyushu's Miyazaki Prefecture , the Takachiho Night Kagura is an all-night extravaganza of dancing, storytelling, drum beating, and masks, celebrating an 800-year-old tradition.
+From the middle of November to early February every year in Kyushu's Miyazaki Prefecture , the Takachiho Evening Kagura is an all-night extravaganza of dancing, storytelling, drum beating, and masks, celebrating an 800-year-old tradition.
 It's a highly entertaining and enriching view of Japan's historical origins.
 Takachiho's version was designated one of Japan's Intangible Folk Cultural Properties.

 - All-night performances from November to February